FAQs

 We don’t believe instant quote calculators are accurate.

-Uploading content to an automated calculator means that the content is not assessed by specialism, which would normally inform the choice of linguist, the time required and the necessary budget.
-Similarly, there is no assessment of the content by a CAT tool (which can generate savings), nor any consideration of the formatting that might be required.
+Uploading content to an automated calculator bypasses the assessment by specialism, which typically informs the selection of linguist, determines the time required, and establishes the necessary budget.
+Similarly, it skips the assessment by a CAT tool (which could generate savings) and overlooks considerations for required formatting.

 An instant quote calculator is reductive, focusing solely on the price.
 Price is of course important when making any purchasing decision, but we all know that it is a poor indicator of quality and service.